Hacking-Notes/Note-Taking-Solution-Burp-Suite-Obsidian-Integration/README.md

 ## Collaboration

 To use Obsidian collaboratively, you need to determine two key aspects.
 First, decide if your collaborator needs to create new files or contribute to the website mapping.
-If the collaborator does not need or want to contribute to this aspect, simply share the Peer Draft link (refer to [Peer Draft documentation](https://github.com/peerdraft/obsidian-plugin) for details).
+If the collaborator does not need or want to contribute to this aspect, simply share the project with Obsidian Sync (refer to [Obsidian documentation](https://help.obsidian.md/Obsidian+Sync/Introduction+to+Obsidian+Sync) for details).

-If you want your collaborator to contribute, you must provide them access to your Proton Drive account.
-This allows them to push the URLs they find in Burp directly to Proton-drive updating while you file structure on our end.
-Collaborators can only add a file by manually placing it in the Proton Drive folder.
-Moving a document within Obsidian and dragging it to the shared folder (for the invited collaborator) will not work.
-Therefore, the invited collaborator must manually open File Explorer and drag the new file into the Proton Drive folder.
+TO UPDATE!!!!!!!!!!!!!!!!

 <br>